cheerful/freckle-apidocs/content/v2/inbox_entries.md

 project_name
 : *Optional* **string**
-: The name of the project this inbox entry is logged under.
+: The project name this inbox entry is prefilled with.

 <%= json :inbox_entry_editable_fields %>